SEN Information Report

 6: Arrangements for supporting children and young people in moving between phases of education and in preparing for adulthood

-Transition from Primary to Secondary School: The Head of Year 7, the Pastoral Support Officer for Year 7 and the Senior Advanced Teaching Assistant for Key Stage 3 visit primary schools and meet with staff and students.
+Transition from Primary to Secondary School: The SENCo, the Co-ordinator for Communication and Interaction, the Year 7 Learning Manager, Pastoral Support Officer and the Advanced Teaching Assistant visit primary schools and meet with staff and students.
 Staff from the Learning Support Department attend year 6 Annual Review meetings and CAF meetings.
 Autism Outreach locality meetings provide additional information for children on the autism spectrum.
 The Learning Support Department hold three additional transition days for students with special educational needs and a coffee morning for parents.
 Students are invited to school in July to participate in the school INTAKE days.

 Other key transition points: individual discussions with students and parents; supported work experience; students are offered additional interviews with the Careers and Alternative Curriculum Manager; work experience monitoring; accompanied visits to post-16 providers; highly personalised transition planning based on individual student need.
 The school has established strong links with post- 16 providers including Harrogate College, York College, Askham Bryan College; Ripon Evolve and local work experience and apprenticeship providers.

 For students with an Education, Health and Care Plan, transition reviews from Year 9 are attended by the Careers and Alternative Curriculum Manager.

 Where students transfer into King James’s School sixth form, the Lead for SEN in the 6th form liaises with the students’ previous schools, attends year 11 Educational, Health and Care Plan review meetings, meets with students and their parents and organises transition events.

 7: The approach to teaching children and young people with SEN